hydro-informatics/hydro-informatics.github.io/pages/get-started/install-telemac.md

 libs_all:    /usr/lib64/openmpi/lib/libmpi.so.0.0.2 /home/telemac/metis-5.1.0/build/lib/libmetis.a
 ```

-The configuration file contains other configurations such as a *scalar* or a *debug* configuration for compiling TELEMAC-MASCARET.
+The configuration file contains other configurations such as a *scalar* or a *debug* configuration for compiling *TELEMAC*.
 Here, we only use the *Debian gfortran open MPI* section that has the configuration name `[debgfopenmpi]`.
 To verify if this section if correctly defined, check where the following libraries live on your system (use *Terminal* and `cd` + `ls` commands or Debian's *File* browser):

 * *Metis* is typically located in `~/telemac/v8p1/optionals/metis-5.1.0/build` (if you used this directory for `<install_path>`), where `libmetis.a` typically lives in `~/telemac/v8p1/optionals/metis-5.1.0/build/lib/libmetis.a`
 * *Open MPI*'s *include* folder is typically located in `/usr/lib/x86_64-linux-gnu/openmpi/include`